Fill in your email and join our mailinglist to stay up to date with the latest news and speaker announcements.

 Swift Island is an experimental conference in the broadest sense.
 After WWDC, we invite you to join us for a hands-on experience with all of Apple’s newly announced API's and Frameworks, in sessions guided by top-notch mentors.

-The format is very simple: 2 workshop days, choose from 4 sessions per day provided by 8 mentors.
+The format is very simple: 3 workshop days, choose from 4 sessions per day provided by 8 mentors.
 Everyone pair programs and has fun.

-A conference ticket is all inclusive: You will get two days of workshops, three days of lodging in a shared cabin (private rooms) and all the food you need for breakfast, lunch and dinner during your stay.
+A conference ticket is all inclusive: You will get three days of workshops, three days of lodging in a shared cabin (private rooms) and all the food you need for breakfast, lunch and dinner during your stay.
 And a bike.
 And did we mention it’s on an island?

 It's called Texel (pronounced tes-sel) and it’s one of the five Frisian Islands, located in the Wadden Sea, which is a Unesco World Heritage.
 In short - it's an island in the Netherlands and it's awesome.